 Business was fine until his landlord started trying to force him out so that he could take advantage of a better real estate opportunity.

 As we brainstormed, he shared his longtime vision of a “wellness mall” where he would serve as landlord for health and wellness businesses of all kinds.
 So we started exploring what it would take to actually make that vision a reality.

 On the way to visit his mom one day, he spotted a location that was ideal for his “wellness mall” concept.
-He’s now lining up tenants (which is going well, thanks to his network) and will open for business at the end of March.
+He’s now lining up tenants (which is going well, thanks to his network) and is getting ready to open in 60 days.